miklevin/MikeLev.in/_posts/2024-12-08-critical-insights.md

 ### Standing On BFG Shoulders

-It's just a matter of choosing those giants upon whose shoulders you stand well, preferably the Free as-in not-going-to-eat-you kind (vendors).
-BFFOSSG's is what we're looking for, big friendly free and open source software giants.
-There's not many.
+It's just a matter of choosing well on which giant shoulders you wish to stand.
+In my case, preferably the Free as-in not-going-to-eat-you kind (vendors).
+BFFOSSG's is what I look for in my giants.
+Big friendly free and open source software giants!
+They exist.
+There's not many, but they do exist.
 For examples, look to the Free Software Foundation and the whole GNU stack, which really is Linux because FOSS Linux is GNU/Linux.
 Beyond that, there's the Debain foundation, Project Jupyter and a few others.

+So the next time somebody tells you that if you're not paying for the product, you are the product, ask them what about GNU software?
+They won't understand what you're talking about, but this is part of the conundrum.
+The herd don't get it.
+True altruism and doing it for the love exists, but not in the world of people who can't understand that weird fact.
+I think art and music people (of the non-posing variety) get it.

 ### It Runs On Your Machine